-WATERTOWN, MA (WHDH) - Massachusetts State Police are turning to the public for help as they investigate a possible abduction attempt in Watertown.
+WATERTOWN, MASS.
+(WHDH) - Massachusetts State Police are turning to the public for help as they investigate a possible abduction attempt in Watertown.

 Officials say investigators are working to determine if the incident was an actual attempted abduction.
 The possible victim, a 12-year-old girl, was not harmed.